mra-ruiz/docs/docs/getting-started/first-service.md

         ??? question "Why did I pass in the second name, `hello-world`?"
             Note the name `hello-world` which you passed in under `metadata` in your YAML file.
 Naming your `Revisions` will help you to more easily identify them, but don't worry if this if a bit confusing now, you'll learn more about `Revisions` later.

+    1. To see the URL where your Knative Service is hosted, leverage the `kn` CLI:

+        ```bash
+        kn service list
+        ```

+    1. Run the following command to find the domain URL for your service:

+      ```bash
+      kubectl get ksvc helloworld-go  --output=custom-columns=NAME:.metadata.name,URL:.status.url
+      ```

+    After your service is created, Knative will perform the following steps:

+      - Create a new immutable revision for this version of the app.
+      - Network programming to create a route, ingress, service, and load balance for your app.
+      - Automatically scale your pods up and down (including to zero active pods).

 ## Ping your Knative Service
 Ping your Knative Service by opening [http://hello.default.127.0.0.1.sslip.io](http://hello.default.127.0.0.1.sslip.io){target=_blank} in your browser of choice or by running the command:

 ```bash